Autism

 Pattern recognition

-• Noticing you relate to descriptions of autism when they come from autistic people rather than clinical checklists
+• Relating to descriptions of autism when they come from autistic people rather than clinical checklists

 • A sense of having always felt different without being able to explain why